Managing Partner and Head of the Cannabis and Hemp Department

 Philadelphia Bar Association Business Law Section: Medical Marijuana and

-retired from the seat, as is policy at the foundation.
+until he was retired from the seat, as is policy at the foundation.